Hoverth/wayland-virtual-keyboards/README.md

 Mobile keyboards are typically used to input text in an efficient and user-friendly manner, with less concern on more specialised input.
-They more frequently are found on touchscreen devices.
+They more frequently are found on touchscreen devices, especially ones with portrait modes.

 Android and iOS keyboards are what I would consider to be the gold standard, and we should probably seek to reproduce how they work.